- Last Updated: March 26, 2023

 And you have a lot of options.
 With a maximum extruder temperature of 300°C (572°F), Pro2 Plus works with anything from basic ABS to advanced carbon fiber-reinforced nylons and more.

 Oh, and that print quality.
-This is one of the most accurate FDM printers we’ve seen.
+This is one of the most accurate FDM printers I’ve seen.

 Pro2 Plus isn’t the most beginner-friendly 3D printer since it doesn’t have automatic bed leveling.
-But if you know what you’re doing, Raise3D Pro2 Plus is one of the best 3D printers money can buy.
+But if you know what you’re doing, Raise3D Pro2 Plus is the best commercial 3D printer available right now.

 Pros